About Eddie Vega

 Some interesting things I have done that I pray never to repeat: made way on a tugboat through the Bermuda Triangle during a horrific gale; survived a blizzard near Buffalo that dropped 128 inches of snow in one day; got spit at by a surprised sidewinder after an afternoon of rappelling in Yucca Tree, heart-stopping fear.

-Eddie Vega is a Cuban-born writer, photographer, and English teacher who holds degrees in literature, writing, and journalism from Columbia University and Brooklyn College (CUNY).
-Currently, he runs Comedist, a digital ecosystem and talent network for people in comedy and their fans.
+Eddie Vega is a Cuban-born writer, photographer, English teacher, and amateur actor who holds degrees in literature, writing, and journalism from Columbia University and Brooklyn College (CUNY).

 His news writing has appeared in Washington Post, T.V.
 Guide, Backstage Magazine, Billboard Magazine, The Tampa Tribune, Orlando Sentinel, Austin-American Statesman, and his creative writing in Parnassus: Poetry in Review, Little Havana Blues, Brooklyn Review, River Styx, and more recently in Pearson’s middle school English textbook, My Perspectives.

-His debut novel, Awake Now, Sailor is available on Amazon, as well as several issues of Noir Nation: International Crime Fiction, with the most exclusive readership on this side of bankruptcy.
+His seafaring novel, Awake Now, Sailor and book poems, Translating Grandfather's House and other Poems, Puntos and Decimas, are available on Amazon, as well as several issues of Noir Nation: International Crime Fiction, a magazine he publishes.
+Vega has the most exclusive readership on this side of bankruptcy.